$0 Northwest Territories Foster Care Quick-Start Checklist

 The Aboriginal Custom Adoption Recognition Act (ACARA) is the piece of NWT legislation that gives custom adoptions formal legal recognition.
 Under ACARA, a custom adoption can be legally documented and recognized without going through the standard court adoption process.

 Which communities can use ACARA: The Act applies where the adoption is carried out according to the customs of an Indigenous people recognized under the Act.
-The relevant Indigenous governing body in the child's community is the authority on whether ACARA applies and who has the standing to certify the adoption.
-The FFCNWT and your regional social worker can direct you to the appropriate contact within the relevant governing body.
+The responsible social worker and relevant Indigenous governing body should explain whether ACARA applies and the applicable recognition steps.
+The FFCNWT and your regional social worker can direct you to the appropriate contact.

 Free Download